As an Amazon Associate I earn from qualifying purchases.

 - It’s made right here in the USA

 If you’ve never lifted a kayak down from a car rack or carried it down to the water, you may be thinking that you’ll just…carry your kayak down to the water and throw it in.
 You’re not.
-Well, I guess you might be, if it’s only about 10 feet.
-However, most of these big man kayaks weight 65-85 pounds and are awkward to carry, so you’ll probably want something to help move them.
+Well, I guess you might be if it’s only about 10 feet.
+However, most of these plus-size kayaks weigh 65-85 pounds and are awkward to carry, so you’ll probably want something to help move them.
 Enter the cart:

 - The Yak-Gear C-tug has puncture free wheels for years of hassle-free service